Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Certifying that companies and brands do not conduct, commission, or pay for any animal testing for their products, ensuring cruelty-free practices in cosmetics and personal-care products.

-Requirements: Companies must submit a legally binding statement signed by their CEO, verifying that they and their suppliers do not engage in animal testing for ingredients, formulations, or finished products and pledge not to do so in the future.
+What are the Requirements: Companies must submit a legally binding statement signed by their CEO, verifying that they and their suppliers do not engage in animal testing for ingredients, formulations, or finished products and pledge not to do so in the future.
 They must also provide detailed information about their product testing practices, ingredient suppliers, and product formulations.

-Description: PETA's Beauty Without Bunnies program offers cruelty-free certification to companies that adhere to strict no-animal-testing policies.
+What does it mean: PETA's Beauty Without Bunnies program offers cruelty-free certification to companies that adhere to strict no-animal-testing policies.
 Certified companies can display PETA's "Animal Test–Free" logo on their products, signaling to consumers their commitment to ethical and humane practices.

 Link: PETA Cruelty-Free